-Laser Cataract Surgery: Dr. Robert Maloney and Dr. Neda Shamie are some of the nation’s leaders in vision correction research.
+Laser Cataract Surgery: Dr. Neda Shamie is one of the nation’s leaders in vision correction research.

 State-of-the-Art, bladeless surgery to restore your vision.

 One of the innovations that our top cataract surgeons offer is the use of a precise femtosecond laser in cataract surgery.

 Cataracts, clouding of the natural lens of the eye, are the leading cause of vision loss in adults age 55 and older, and the leading cause of blindness worldwide, according to the National Institutes of Health.

 During non-laser cataract surgery, the patient’s natural lens of the eye is removed and replaced with an artificial lens implant using traditional surgical implements and blades.
-Laser Cataract Surgery allows Dr. Maloney or Dr. Shamie to perform the cataract surgery without blades of any kind.
+Laser Cataract Surgery allows Dr. Shamie to perform the cataract surgery without blades of any kind.

 Frequently Asked Questions about Laser Cataract Surgery

 Advantages of Laser Cataract Surgery: The New Standard

-Dr. Maloney and Dr. Shamie at the Los Angeles based Maloney-Shamie Vision Institute are proud to offer some of the finest laser cataract surgery Los Angeles has to offer.
+Dr. Shamie at the Los Angeles based Maloney-Shamie Vision Institute is proud to offer some of the finest laser cataract surgery Los Angeles has to offer.
 Many cataract patients can expect the following benefits from their surgery: